postsharp/postsharp-emails/metalama-email-course/100-retry-aspect-parameters.md

 We want our _retry_ aspect to accept two parameters: the maximum number of attempts and the delay between attempts.

+> [!NOTE]
-> **Note: Because aspects add code at compile time, you can only set input parameters ahead of compilation.
+> Because aspects add code at compile time, you can only set input parameters ahead of compilation.
 End users of an application will not be able to set these.**

 The aspect will only apply to methods, so we already know what its main signature will be: